mkora/dough-tracker/README.md

 ## Overview

-**An expenses tracker that helps you to track your income and expenses by analyzing monthly credit card statements**
+An expenses tracker that helps you track your income and expenses by analyzing monthly credit card statements

-Let me introduce you:

 * A parser for analyzing and categorizing data from financial statements (supported providers are Bank of America, Citizen and Discover)